alfredodeza/azure-rag/README.md

 * Not having enough RAM per container
 * Not using authentication for accessing the remote registry (ghcr.io in this case).
 Authentication is always required
-* Not using a PAT (Personal Access Token) or using a PAT that doesn't have write permissions for "packages".
+* Not using a `GITHUB_TOKEN` or not setting the write permissions for "packages".
+Go to `settings/actions` and make sure that "Read and write permissions" is set for "Workflow permissions" section
 * Different port than 80 in the container.
 By default Azure Container Apps use 80.
 Update to match the container.

 If running into trouble, check logs in the portal or use the following with the Azure CLI: